-If the results of the animal testing prove successful, the next step is testing the drug on human subjects in clinical trials, which always take place where the patients are: in the hospitals and clinics.
-Here, the responsibility for the next step of research is passed on to the study nurses and doctors.
+If the results of the animal testing prove successful, the next step is testing the drug on human subjects in clinical trials.
+This takes place where the patients are, such as in the hospitals and clinics.
+The responsibility for the next step of research is then passed on to the study nurses and doctors.
 The initial researchers are not allowed to be involved with the clinical trials to ensure they cannot affect the outcome.

 The clinical trials are conducted in four phases.
-It starts with phase 1, with a small number of participants and proceeds to phase 4, with several thousand participants.
+Beginning with phase 1 and a small number of participants and proceeding to phase 4, with several thousand participants.